xpmatteo/tddforandroid/manuscript/250-dependency-inversion.md

 The flow of control has not changed, but the direction of source code dependency has been inverted.
 The interface is implemented in an Android class, such as an Activity or a View, but the interface itself is part of the Android-free world.
 We will use this principle in the following chapters.

+## References

 For more information on Dependency Inversion, I recommend Robert Martin's video: [The Dependency Inversion Principle](https://cleancoders.com/episode/clean-code-episode-13/show).
+If you prefer to read, there's a chapter about DIP in Robert Martin's book [Agile Software Development, Principles, Patterns, and Practices](http://www.barnesandnoble.com/w/agile-software-development-principles-patterns-and-practices-1-e-robert-c-martin/1111570539?ean=9780135974445).
+Robert Martin published also [a free document about DIP](https://drive.google.com/file/d/0BwhCYaYDn8EgMjdlMWIzNGUtZTQ0NC00ZjQ5LTkwYzQtZjRhMDRlNTQ3ZGMz/view).

-An idea related to Dependency Inversion is the Ports and Adapters architecture, also known as Hexagonal architecture.
-The Birthday Greetings Kata is an exercise meant to practice the Ports and Adapters architecture.
+An idea related to Dependency Inversion is the [Ports and Adapters architecture](http://alistair.cockburn.us/Hexagonal+architecture), published by Alistair Cockburn, also known as Hexagonal architecture.
+The [Birthday Greetings Kata](http://matteo.vaccari.name/blog/archives/154) is an exercise meant to practice the Ports and Adapters architecture.